PillPall/pillpall.github.io/_posts/2019-05-05-Google-Gsuite-as-SAML-provider-in-AEM.markdown

 idpCertAlias: Certificate aliase name from the Global Truststore

-Now that Google Gsuite is successfully configured as SAML provider in AEM you can try to login with your google into AEM.
+Now that Google Gsuite is successfully configured as SAML provider in AEM you can try to login with your google Account to AEM.

 Cheers